mineiros-io/terraform-google-gke-cluster/README.md

   - [**`enabled`**](#attr-network_policy-enabled): *(Optional `bool`)*<a name="attr-network_policy-enabled"></a>

+    Whether network policy is enabled on the cluster.

+    Default is `false`.

+  - [**`provider`**](#attr-network_policy-provider): *(Optional `string`)*<a name="attr-network_policy-provider"></a>

     The selected network policy provider.

-  - [**`provider`**](#attr-network_policy-provider): *(Optional `string`)*<a name="attr-network_policy-provider"></a>

-    Whether network policy is enabled on the cluster.

     Default is `"CALICO"`.